 The third phase, my innate strengths, also uses a popular tool that has been tested and well-received, Marcus Buckingham’s “Strengths Finders Assessment,” which identifies your top five innate strengths.

 To help participants see their personality and strengths play out in team setting, Steve orchestrates team-based games that are designed to cause stress and see how people function under pressure.
 During CORE, OC’s training, these games are mandatory but other companies can request them.
-The goal is to bring out any issues that may be a problem once a missionary is in a different culture working with a team.
-“We spend more of the time in CORE with our missionaries using stress-based games to invoke an interpersonal conflict,” Steve says.
+The goal is to bring out any issues that may be a problem once a mission worker is in a different culture working with a team.
+“We spend more of the time in CORE with our mission workers using stress-based games to invoke an interpersonal conflict,” Steve says.
 “We’d rather deal with it stateside than having to fly some specialist to get them the help they need once they are on location.”
 These stress-based games revert participants to their basic personalities and strengths so they can understand how they might act in a stressful situation.

 The final piece of Lifeworkx, my unique destiny, brings all the pieces together and helps the person discover purpose and where he might make the greatest and most long-lasting contribution to a team or project.

 The goal of Lifeworkx, whether it’s in a business or ministry setting, is to help people build their emotional intelligence, understanding themselves and others.
 “Interpersonal and intra-personal relationship intelligence are both components of emotional intelligence,” Steve says.
 “So if a person doesn’t understand himself, he or she will not have the ability then to understand the person sitting across the table.
-So, employers today, whether they’re Hewitt-Packard, Google, or in our case missionaries, want people who feel good in their own skin; feel comfortable with who they are and are able to do the same with everyone that they meet.”
+So, employers today, whether they’re Hewitt-Packard, Google, or in our case mission workers, want people who feel good in their own skin; feel comfortable with who they are and are able to do the same with everyone that they meet.”

 For more information, go to: http://www.lifeworkx.com